highcharts/highcharts/docs/dashboards/layout-description.md

 }
 ```

-Instead of regular CSS media queries, you can also use [container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries), which will make more sense if your dashboard does not cover the entire screen horizontally.
+Instead of regular CSS media queries, you can also use [container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries), which will make more sense if your dashboard does not cover the entire window horizontally.

 Example:
 ```css